cs573-19s/gradfinal/README.md

 - The interactive maps can be zoomed in to show detailed information.
 - Multiple slope chart has a search box which can help us find a specific state easily.
 - Two layers of bubble charts which compare the rank directly.
-- More buttons provide more action options
+- More buttons provide more action options。

+Design achievement
+---
+- Use eduaction related background on the fisrt page in order to emphasize our theme.
+- In slope chart, all the lines have different colors which can distinguish every state.